MattKuhn123/MattKuhn123.github.io/_posts/2026-06-12-rate-of-change.markdown

 This shows up to the development team as "user stories" on their task board.

 There is almost always a backlog; there is almost always more work than can be realistically achieved.
-And more urgent demands ALWAYS skip the line and jump to the top of the priority queue _(as it should)_.
+And more urgent demands ALWAYS skip the line and jump to the top of the priority queue _(as they should)_.

 ## The workflow for implementing change introduces complexity